monkrus/convobots/README.md

 🎠[EiraHorseGirlElite](https://poe.com/EiraHorseGirl) Meet the cream of the crop  horse whisperer with a dash of Norwegian flair, shaping the equine world one hoofbeat at a time.
 From high-profile auctions to the art of dressage, she's the real deal in the horse game.

 ---
+🪆[RussianTeacherAnna](https://poe.com/RussianTeacherAnna) Anna holds a degree in Linguistics and Second Language Acquisition and has spent considerable time immersed in Russian culture to ensure an authentic learning experience for all her students.
+Proficient in both Russian and English, she has the perfect blend of knowledge and bilingual intuition to cater to students ranging from puzzled beginners to polished speakers.

+---
+🔴[RussianTeacherNastya](https://poe.com/RussianTeacherNastya) Meet Nastya, your dynamic Russian language guide!
+Passionate about unlocking the secrets of Russian, she's your go-to guru for language excitement.
+Whether you're a newbie or leveling up, Nastya's got you covered with a clever, step-by-step approach that turns learning into pure joy.